How to Make an Indoor Garden for Cats

 With their own garden, they will get to smell, chew on, and rub against plants; something they have been unable to do until now.
 But it is important to be aware of which plants are cat-safe plants and which aren’t.

 Many plants can be toxic to cats so not all are suitable to use for a project like this.
-If you have a cat then you know that they are mischievous critters and if they’re not supposed to get into it, the more tempting it is.
-Just like my kids.
+If you have a cat then you know that they are mischievous critters and if they’re not supposed to get into it, the more tempting it seems to be.

 Related post: How to Keep Cats Out of House Plants